close up of woman with pink eye

 So how long does pink eye last?
 Pink eyes can last from a very short time up to three weeks.
 The condition can be uncomfortable and can cause a lot of inconvenience in your life.
 However, if you can determine which type of pink eye you're experiencing, you can easily get treatment and relief from the condition quickly.

 The best part of all?
 You can get the health care treatment you need from the comfort of your home or office.
 Whether you're dealing with mild irritation or a more severe case of pink eye, our telehealth team can provide you with personalized treatment options designed to address your specific needs.
 From diagnosis to prescription, we have the tools and resources to help you get back to your normal, healthy self.
-Schedule some time with us today and let's get you the help you need!

 Join Our Newsletter